cloudfoundry/docs-dotnet-core-tutorial/docs/create-manifest.md

-This topic describes how to create a manifest for the .NET sample app.
+This topic describes how to create a {{ product_full }} manifest for the .NET sample app.

 ## Overview

 An app manifest is a YAML file that contains information about the app.
-When you push the app, {{ product_full }} uses the information in the manifest to determine how to host the app.
+When you push the app, {{ product_short }} uses the information in the manifest to determine how to host the app.

 In this topic, you create a basic manifest with the following information